Frequently Asked Questions

 -

-If you have paid in full, you will not need your wallet.
-However, if you wish to show your appreciation to your captain and crew, they will gladly accept cash gratuities!
+If you’ve paid in full, you don’t need your wallet.
+However, if you’d like to tip your captain and crew, they gladly accept cash gratuities!

 Other